Baby bedding guide

 Baby bedding has layered claims

 A crib sheet may mention organic cotton, OEKO-TEX, GOTS, low-impact dyeing, or waterproofing.
-Those signals do not all mean the same thing.
+Those checks do not all mean the same thing.

 Clean Mom Finds should translate the label stack into plain review fields so parents can compare material, certification, fit, and care.